TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 Note that the game checks to spawn a familiar only when the player picks up a heart, so you cannot trigger that directly with this function.

 If you set a value that is greater than 14, the value is automatically capped at 14, meaning that the next heart picked up will spawn a familiar.

 ___
+### SetInnateCollectibleCount () {: aria-label='Functions' }
+#### int SetInnateCollectibleCount ( [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) Collectible, int NewCount, string GroupKey = "", boolean AddCostume = true ) {: .copyable aria-label='Functions' }
+Changes the current count of an innate collectible in the specified group.
+Triggers cache evals and callbacks appropriately if any items needed to be added or removed to reach the desired count, and returns the number of items added or removed (removals are negative).
+Does nothing if the count is already the desired value.

+___
+### SetInnateCollectibleGroup () {: aria-label='Functions' }
+#### void SetInnateCollectibleGroup ( string GroupKey, table NewCounts, boolean AddCostume = true ) {: .copyable aria-label='Functions' }
+Updates the contents of the specified innate collectible group to match the provided table.
+The table must use [CollectibleType](https://wofsauge.github.io/IsaacDocs/rep/enums/CollectibleType.html) for the keys and the desired counts as the values.

+Any items currently in the group but not specified in the table are removed.
+Triggers cache evals and callbacks appropriately if any items need to be added or removed to reach their desired count.

+___
+### SetInnateTrinketCount () {: aria-label='Functions' }
+#### int SetInnateTrinketCount ( [TrinketType](https://wofsauge.github.io/IsaacDocs/rep/enums/TrinketType.html) Trinket, int NewCount, string GroupKey = "", boolean AddCostume = true ) {: .copyable aria-label='Functions' }
+Changes the current count of an innate trinket in the specified group.
+Automatically triggers cache evals and callbacks appropriately if any items needed to be added or removed to reach the desired count, and returns the number of items added or removed (removals are negative).
+Does nothing if the count is already the desired value.

+Note that golden trinkets are counted separately.

+___
+### SetInnateTrinketGroup () {: aria-label='Functions' }
+#### void SetInnateTrinketGroup ( string GroupKey, table NewCounts, boolean AddCostume = true ) {: .copyable aria-label='Functions' }
+Updates the contents of the specified innate collectible group to match the provided table.
+The table must use [TrinketType](https://wofsauge.github.io/IsaacDocs/rep/enums/TrinketType.html) for the keys and the desired counts as the values.

+Any items currently in the group but not specified in the table are removed.
+Triggers cache evals and callbacks appropriately if any items need to be added or removed to reach their desired count.

+Note that golden trinkets are counted separately.

+___
 ### SetItemState () {: aria-label='Functions' }